Leviathan321/opensbt-core/README.md

 ## Installation

-OpenSBT requires python to be installed and its compatibality has been tested with python 3.8.
+OpenSBT requires Python to be installed and its compatibality has been tested with Python 3.8.
 OpenSBT can be run as a standalone application or can be imported as a library.

 Installation instructions are available in the following [jupyter notebook](/doc/jupyter/01_Installation.ipynb).